HITECHCRIME/HC_SG09_Ignorant/README.md

 here I come I will shout it in your face

 [VERSE 1]
+finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run you're in trouble hun,

+never thought of
-finding your true self, such a though one look it's your black double, you should run (your) you're in trouble hun, never thought you're the one with so many problems brushing your needs off my shoulders good you hide it not inclined to solve them
+the solution with so many problems brushing pointless needs off, don't dust my shoulders good you hide it, never pass it not inclined to solve them